Linking non-perturbative and perturbative approaches to fragmentation

 The workshop is organized by the University of Graz and the Institute of High Energy Physics (HEPHY) of the Austrian Academy of Sciences.
 Due to its natuer the workshop will be by invitation only, but please do contact the organizers if you have are interested to join.

-It will be hosted at HEPHY's premises in the historic Postsparkasse building in the herat of Vienna at Georg-Coch-Platz 2, 1010 Vienna.
+The workshop will be hosted at HEPHY's premises in the historic Postsparkasse building at Georg-Coch-Platz 2, 1010 Vienna.